Essomia/geojuji/docs/shell.md

     ```bash
     # Common login configuration
     ln -sf ~/geojuji/shell/bash/bash_profile  ~/.bash_profile
-    # Contains needed aliases
+    # Contains some needed aliases
     ln -sf ~/geojuji/shell/bash/bash_aliases  ~/.bash_aliases
     ```

 :memo: The `~/geojuji/shell/bash/bin/` folder have been added to the default `$PATH` as directories to search for executable files.
 You can add new binaries to that folder.

-:no_entry: Please ensure that all scripts added to the `~/geojuji/shell/bash/bin/` folder have its permissions set as `755` to be to executable.
+So, please ensure that all scripts added to the `~/geojuji/shell/bash/bin/` folder have its permissions set to be executable.

 ## 4. [Git](https://git-scm.com/)

-If you use `git` as version control, you would probably add you own configuration.
+If you use `git` as version control, you would probably add your own configuration.

 1. Rename `~/geojuji/shell/git/gituser.example` into `~/geojuji/shell/git/gituser`.
-Think to update the `name`, `username` and `email` with the correct informations.
+2. Think to update the `name`, `username` and `email` with the correct information.

-1. Symlink the `git` configuration files:
+3. Symlink the `git` configuration files:

     ```bash
     # Your personal configuration